shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 35. **Prevent Account Deletion If Related Contact is there**
 	- Write a trigger in which if an account that has related contacts and the user tries to delete that account it throws you an error "Account cannot be 	deleted".

+36. **Prevent Too many contacts under Accounts**
+	- When a user tries to insert a new Contact, if the parent Account already has more than 5 Contacts, prevent the insert and show an error message:
+      “An Account cannot have more than 5 Contacts.”